AvaloniaCommunity/Avalonia.FuncUI.Docs/src/guides/Full-Template.md

             Process.Start("open", url) |> ignore
         state, Cmd.none
 ```
-Since Avalonia (therefore Avalonia.FuncUI) runs on top of .net core you can use .netstandard API's
+Since Avalonia (therefore Avalonia.FuncUI) runs on top of .net core you can use .netstandard API's.
-here we use the following namespaces to determine on which platform we're running and what kind of way to open a link that works for our OS.
+Here we use the following namespaces to determine on which platform we're running, so we can open a link in a way that works for our OS.
 ``` fsharp
 open System.Diagnostics
 open System.Runtime.InteropServices
 ```

 ## Shell.fs
 The `Shell.fs` file is a little more complex than the Counter or the Program you found in the Basic Template.
-Here we show you how you can use the `TabControl` to create an application that can show multiple views on the same module, people coming from a web background might think it looks like a `Single Page Application` and they would be right.
-All of the application is inside a single MainWindow class but, how does this impact the way the application is structured?
+Here we show you how you can use the `TabControl` to create an application that can show multiple views on the same module.
+People coming from a web background might think it looks like a `Single Page Application` and they would be right.
+All of the application is inside a single MainWindow class, but how does this impact the way the application is structured?

-There are some ways to do it one of them is to use `ViewBuilder.Create<MODULE_NAME.Host>([])` which we will talk about in the [Quickstart Template]
+There are some ways to do it, one of them is to use `ViewBuilder.Create<MODULE_NAME.Host>([])` which we will talk about in the [Quickstart Template]
 and the other is the approach used inside `Shell.fs`.
 The main points to talk about are
 ```fsharp
 type State =